 What Are the Most Popular Medicare Supplement Plans?

 Plans F, C and N are the most popular Medigap policies in Rhode Island.
-In 2019, they represented 40%, 39%, and 11%, respectively, for a total of over 90% of all plans sold statewide.5

 - Medicare Part A coinsurance and hospital costs